rainbow-me/rainbow/src/design-system/README.md

 To better understand layout, let's step through the available layout components and show how they can be composed together.

+> Note that all layout components accept spacing values from our standard space scale (e.g. `space="19px"`) which helps reduce the amount of variation in our layouts.
+These are modeled as strings to make autocompletion easier and to allow for other naming conventions in the future.
+If you need to use a value that doesn't exist in the scale, it can be provided in the following format: `space={{ custom: 17 }}`.

 #### Inset

 Renders a **container with equal padding** on all sides.